dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ### Maximal Munch Exception

-Lexing and parsing, for the most part, follow the maximal munch pinciple.
+Lexing and parsing, for the most part, follow the maximal munch principle.
 (The only exception the author is aware of is lexing floating point numbers.)
 Maximal munch is the following general rule:
 > If the lexer or parser can meaningfully interpret the next entity as part of what it tries to match,